dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 The data set is consolidated and [made available in kaggle](https://www.kaggle.com/sid321axn/heart-statlog-cleveland-hungary-final)

-Thanks to [this wonderful post in Kaggle](https://www.kaggle.com/sid321axn/stacked-ensemble-for-heart-disease-classification) whch I have used in data cleanup
+Thanks to [this wonderful post in Kaggle](https://www.kaggle.com/sid321axn/stacked-ensemble-for-heart-disease-classification) which I have used in data clean up